NACLab/ngc-learn/docs/museum/model_museum.md

 Nature neuroscience 2.1 (1999): 79-87. <br>
 [3] Friston, Karl.
 "Hierarchical models in the brain."
 PLoS Computational Biology 4.11 (2008): e1000211.
+[4] Whittington, James CR, and Rafal Bogacz.
+"An approximation of the error backpropagation algorithm in a predictive coding network with local hebbian synaptic plasticity."
+Neural computation 29.5 (2017): 1229-1262.